Nullarbor East To West – Koonalda Station S.A.

 Nullarbor Plain South Australia

-Rugged Coastlines And Crumbling Cliffs
+Rugged Coastlines and Crumbling Cliffs

-The Great Australian Bight is famous for its rugged cliffs and wild coastline.
+The Bight is famous for its rugged cliffs and wild coastline.
 The highway runs quite close to the edge of the cliffs in places.
 Numerous marked areas let you get off the Eyre Highway and check out the rugged coastline.

 Actually getting out of your vehicle and walking around gives you a feel for the scale of this place.